Inforiver Writeback Matrix Feb 2025 - v4.0 - User permissions, High-performance mode, Input rules

 Note: Existing admins and members have been moved to the ‘Admin’ and ‘Contributor’ roles, respectively.
 Admins retain their permissions for user management and writeback settings, while contributors can access all report-level settings.

-While adding input and forecast columns to your report, you may need to set minimum and maximum limits to the column values.
-You can configure these limits and the distribution settings in the ‘Data Input’ and ‘Forecast’ side panels.
+When adding input and forecast columns to your report, you can configure these settings in the 'Data Input' and 'Forecast' side panels.

-Additionally, we have introduced a centralized menu option, ‘Input Rules’.
+Additionally, we have now introduced a centralized menu option, 'Input Rules' for effective and collaborative management of input and forecast rules.

 With this, you can: